 DS: I love that you can go out and do them anytime you want, you’re not relying on anyone and can let your style come out naturally.
-Surfing, wakeboard, bmx, skateboarding, snowboarding, and many others that I have been into are all great sports.
+Surfing, wakeboard, BMX, skateboarding, snowboarding, and many others that I have been into are all great sports.
 I have been riding moto (track, trail, desert, camping, etc.) more than the other sports for close to 20 years and it has been a blast because I just love it.
 There are consequences, I have had a surgery for every day of the week from those 2 wheels with a motor, I don’t get paid to break myself anymore but Adrenaline is my only addiction and I can’t or don’t want to stop riding.
-For the past couple years I have thrown Mountain Biking in the mix which is half the adrenaline and twice the work at the level that I am doing it at but I am seeing a whole new world of beautiful trails and places.
+For the past couple of years I have thrown Mountain Biking in the mix which is half the adrenaline and twice the work at the level that I am doing it at but I am seeing a whole new world of beautiful trails and places.
 Some of the terrain is pretty sweet and you can challenge yourself as much as you want, but I am trying to ride smart and keep it on 2 wheels which happens most of the time.
-Now I want to go back to more snow spots in the off season and enjoy them this way.
-Mammoth, Big Bear, Oregon and even local So Cal. rides have opened my eyes to a whole new world.
+Now I want to go back to more snow spots in the off-season and enjoy them this way.
+Mammoth, Big Bear, Oregon, and even local So Cal. rides have opened my eyes to a whole new world.
 I have many other places I want to get back to on my mountain bike to enjoy some old snowboarding spots and many other places a whole new way.

 Video from hills of Beaumont

 OGRT: When did you first start competing?
 Who were your first sponsors?